 Why It’s Ok To Be Selfish During the Holidays

-As a recovering people-pleaser, understanding that it’s not selfish to take care of myself first has always been a bit of a struggle.
+As a recovering people-pleaser, understanding that it’s not selfish to take care of myself first has always been a bit of a struggle, and especially the concept that it’s ok to be selfish during the holidays (or really whenever).

 It was something I heard early on in recovery, but something that my mind argued against accepting.
 I felt guilty for saying no to plans, creating boundaries that were healthy for me but kept other people out, and really just doing what I needed to do to heal.